dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 ```

-If you want the byte value of ten to be used the you will want to set the encoding to something other than utf8, and that is of course one of the additional arguments for the method.
+If you want the byte value of ten to be used the you will want to set the encoding to hex rather than utf8, and that is of course one of the additional arguments for the method.
+So lets look at another very basic example of the buffer fill method in action.

 ### 1.1 - Changing the encoding to hex

-So then  when it comes to filling a buffer with a value from a hex string then the string needs to be in the forum a hex string characters of course and it must be sets of two characters for one or more byte values.
+So then when it comes to filling a buffer with a value from a hex string then the string needs to be in the forum of hex string characters of course to begin with.
+Also the hex string must be sets of two characters for one or more byte values, as that is the smallest unit of data that we are working with when it comes to node buffers.
 When passing the hex string to the fill method I also just need to pass the string hex as the second argument to change the encoding from the default utf8 value tot hat of hex.

 ```js
 let buff = Buffer.allocUnsafe(4);